Nutana09/Titanic-Survival-Prediction/README.md

 #Titanic Survival Prediction

-📌 Project Overview
+* Project Overview

 This project aims to predict whether a passenger survived the Titanic disaster using machine learning techniques.
 It is a classification problem where the output is binary (Survived or Not Survived).

-🎯 Objective
+* Objective

 To build a predictive model using the Weighted K-Nearest Neighbors (WKNN) algorithm to determine passenger survival based on various features.

-📊 Dataset Description
+*Dataset Description

 The dataset used is the Titanic dataset containing information about passengers such as: